When you were a small child, your parents taught you to count

 This idea suggests that computations should proceed differently, depending

 on the situation.
-In our example, the create-rocket-scene program
+In our example, the picture-of-rocket program

 bottom touches the bottom of the canvas, however, it should stop the